 The Shire of Perenjori undertook a feedback survey, which was sent out to the local communities of Latham and Perenjori by way of a mail drop to all residents registered with a mail box.
-The survey was also available to download off the Shire of Perenjori website, and some focus group work was done.
+The survey was also available to download off the Shire of Perenjori website.

-There were 15 replies to the survey, which is a response rate of around 6%.
+There were 13 replies to the survey, which is a response rate of around 100%.
 The results of the survey are shown below.